mikeal/ZDAG/README.md

 Also keep in mind that maps don't require a typing token for their key because we only allow one map key type.
-This means maps are very cheap in ZDAG compared to other formats and the keys aren't just de-duplicated across the structure, the pointers are kept quite small.
+This means maps are very cheap in ZDAG compared to other formats and the keys aren't just de-duplicated across the structure and the pointers are kept quite small.

+If the entries in a list match the sorting order of the compression table then the same thing happens, the indexes are delta encoded reducing their size.

 ```js
 import varint from 'varint'